tomatolog/manticore/docs/9_api_reference/api.rst

 ========================

-There is a number of native searchd client API implementations for Sphinx.
+There is a number of native searchd client API implementations for Manticore.
 As of time of this writing, we officially support our own PHP, Python, and Java implementations.
 There also are third party free, open-source API implementations for Perl, Ruby, and C++.

-The reference API implementation is in PHP, because (we believe) Sphinx is most widely used with PHP than any other language.
+The reference API implementation is in PHP, because (we believe) Manticore is most widely used with PHP than any other language.
 This reference documentation is in turn based on reference PHP API, and all code samples in this section will be given in PHP.